MacDraDex/DataRepProject/README.md

 ------------------------------------------------------------------------------------------------
 >-  GET: Gathers information of the selected object.
 It will not change any value on the server.
 >-  POST: Creates new elements in the API.
 Used to create the different objects in the API.
->-  EDIT: Modifies an existing element in the API.
+>-  PUT: Modifies an existing element in the API.
 Currently the job element is the only one that allows modifications.
 >-  DELETE: Removes existing elements via API.

 To access the main page of website user must use **GENERAL URL**(*Uniform Resource Locator*) which for example might be  : http://irishlibraries.ie .